markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Now let's take a closer look at this map and we will find that the requirements for the landing page specifies that this map needs to be interactive, meaning the visitors will be able to scroll and zoom the image.

-We will need a special HTML element called an `iframe` or inline frame to define this type of element.
+We will need a special HTML element called an `iframe` which stands for inline frame.
 An `iframe` is able to nest browsing content, embedding an HTML page into the current page.
-Let's nest the `iframe` into our contact container so your markup should look like this:
+Let's nest the `iframe` into our contact container.
+So in our case, we need a google map for a specific location so let's follow the following instructions to retrieve an `iframe` for our map address.

+> **Linear Steps**: How to embed a Google Map

+1. Enter your address in the search box at [Google Maps.](https://www.google.com/maps)
+2. Click on the Share icon.
+3. Choose the Embed tab
+4. Click on the COPY HTML link to copy the `iframe` element.
+5. Paste the `iframe` element into our `contact-info` container.

+The markup should look like this:
 ```html
 <div class="contact-info">
   <iframe